Get the best from the Camino Walking Guide

 I have done the research, walked the walk, and can help you successfully prepare for the Camino Frances and similar long-distance ancient pilgrims’ pathways.

-From the dozens of things to know I have chosen seven key topics based on my own experience which are discussed in detail in Backpacks, Boots & Blisters available for sale as an ebook or print copy.
+What is different about long distance walking?
 Long-distance walking is not like any other type of walking; it can be thought of as undertaking many back-to-back, half or full marathons, except at a walking pace that continues for days, weeks, and in some cases months (at the end of which you don’t want to stop).

 This is nothing to be afraid of but it is essential to prepare so that when the time comes you are physically fit, with no injuries, and have a positive mental attitude knowing you are well prepared with the right clothes, backpack, and know-how.